Skip to main content

 Elizabeth Harper, M.A., LEED Green Associate

-Elizabeth Harper is a compassionate and creative educator with ten years of experience in Texas public schools (Brownsville ISD, Austin ISD, Austin Achieve Public Schools, and Manor ISD) as a teacher, instructional coach, administrator, and district-level coordinator.
-She has authored and edited curriculum resources for EcoRise and other non-profits including the ACLU of Texas and Centro de los Derechos del Migrante in Mexico City.
+Elizabeth Harper is a compassionate and creative educator with ten years of experience in Texas public schools as a teacher, instructional coach, administrator, and district-level coordinator, with Brownsville ISD, Austin ISD, Austin Achieve Public Schools, and Manor ISD.
+She has authored and edited curriculum resources for EcoRise and other nonprofits including the ACLU of Texas and Centro de los Derechos del Migrante in Mexico City.
 She worked for the education design lab 2Revolutions on school design initiatives for the Aspen Institute and DC Public Schools.

 As EcoRise Program Manager for Central Texas and the Lower Rio Grande Valley, Elizabeth provides support and training to K–12 teachers.
 Elizabeth holds a vision of equity and sustainability for all and believes that transformation begins in a moment of shared discovery.
 She is passionate about creating opportunities that spark transformation for teachers and students.
-Elizabeth holds a Batchelor's of Art in English and Political Science from Rice University and an Master's of Art in Sustainable International Development from Brandeis University.
+Elizabeth holds a bachelor of arts in English and political science from Rice University and a master of arts in sustainable international development from Brandeis University.

 Gina LaMotte

-Leading up to EcoRise, Gina spent 10 years working with innovative educational programs serving youth in Brazil, India, Nepal, and Guatemala, as well as in Harlem, New York, and Taos, New Mexico.
-In 2004, Gina moved to Austin, Texas, and pioneered a robust summer and afterschool program at a Title One middle school.
+Prior to the founding of EcoRise, Gina spent 10 years working with innovative educational programs serving youth in Brazil, India, Nepal, and Guatemala, as well as in Harlem, New York, and Taos, New Mexico.
+In 2004, Gina moved to Austin, Texas, and pioneered a robust summer and afterschool program at a Title I middle school.
 She also built and led a youth cultural exchange program to Rio de Janeiro, Brazil, and served as a facilitator and counselor at the Global Youth Peace Summit.
-While in graduate school at the University of Texas at Austin, Gina studied sustainable development and social entrepreneurship and earned a certificate in Nonprofit Studies at the LBJ School of Public Affairs.
+While in graduate school at the University of Texas at Austin, Gina studied sustainable development and social entrepreneurship and earned a certificate in nonprofit studies at the LBJ School of Public Affairs.

-Gina practices systems-thinking and human-centered design, and she recently completed the School of System Change program at the Forum for the Future.
-She currently serves on the SXSW Edu Advisory Board and is a former co-chair of Austin ISD's Environmental Stewardship Advisory Committee.
-Gina has presented extensively at local, regional, and national conferences on the topics of green schools, design thinking, and sustainability education.
+Gina practices systems thinking and human-centered design, and recently completed the School for Systems Change program at the Forum for the Future.
+Gina serves on the SXSWedu Advisory Board and the Green Schools Conference and Expo Program Working Group and is a former co-chair of Austin ISD's Environmental Stewardship Advisory Committee.
+Gina has presented extensively at local, regional, and national conferences and recently received the Women in Sustainability Leadership Award by Green Building and Design.

 Jonathan Stott, M.P.A.